![]() |

 the handsome Victorian Electric Lighting Company Building (illustrated right) and its replacement by a series of ugly, overlarge and

-inappropriate office blocks- illustrated below- received, as we shall see,
+inappropriate office blocks- 'artist's impression's' of which may seen below- received, as we shall see,

 an extremely hostile reception by the people of Chester.